C++ Protobuf

 }

 Tag numbers are forever.
-They're also the only thing on the wire that identifies a field.
-Reserve hot fields for tags 1–15 (one byte to encode); never reuse a tag number; use reserved (see § 8) when removing a field.
+Only thing on wire identifying a field.
+Reserve hot fields for tags 1–15.
+Never reuse a tag number.
+Use

 2.3 Enums and Nested Messages